In November 2006, almost two years after its founding in February 2005, Google acquired YouTube for a then-hefty price of $1.65 billion.

 - Ad-free access to YouTube kids and offline viewing.

 In the USA, the YouTube Premium service is available at $11.99/month.
 YouTube Music is also available separately for $9.99/month, a price at which it makes less sense to buy the service individually.
 Pricing for YouTube Premium & YouTube Music differs as per the country.
 As of Sep 2021, YouTube Premium had 50 million Music and Premium subscribers.

 3. Channel Memberships

-With regards to membership revenue split, YouTubers receive 70% of the membership funds & YouTube takes 30% for playing the role of an intermediary.
+With regards to membership revenue split, YouTubers receive 70% of the membership amount & YouTube takes 30% for playing the role of an intermediary.

 4. Superchat, Superstickers & Merchandise

 Superchats, Superstickers & Merchandise give YouTubers an alternative source of income generation, similar to channel memberships.
 Using Superchat, viewers can pay to pin their comments at the top during live streams.
 The more the users pay, the longer their comment gets pinned.
 Superstickers are animated graphics that users can purchase to comment during live streams.